Great Basin Wildrye

 Leymus cinereusClinical Encyclopedia

-Leymus cinereus, commonly known as Great Basin Wildrye, is a perennial grass native to North America, valued for its high nutritional content and adaptability to arid environments.
+Leymus cinereus, commonly known as Great Basin Wildrye, is a perennial grass native to North America, valued for its high fiber content and adaptability to arid environments.

 Macronutrient Ratio